 - Differences in the technology and human resource infrastructures assumed by RI ODEO and employed by RIC culminate in some modifications to the way RIC presents requested data.
-For example, standard AAP guidelines: - Separate certain EEO job categories (e.g., "Technicians" and "Paraprofessionals"), while RIC combines them - Classify certain EEO job categories (e.g., "librarians" as "Professionals") differently than RIC (e.g., "librarians" as "Faculty") - Do not contain recommendations from RI Department of Administration to include internal payrolls into reported statistics, while RIC includes and categorizes these employees as "Special monthly/other" - Subscribe to the male/female gender binary, while RIC acknowledges gender as a spectrum - Emphasize reporting on protected classes of race, gender identity, disability status, and veteran status, while RIC seeks to include reporting structures for additional groups including LGBQ+ and transgender communities, religious minorities, and other protected classes - RIC relies on voluntary self-identification to collect significant portions of the personnel data pertinent to employees' racial, gender, disability, and veteran identities.
+For example, standard AAP guidelines: - Separate certain EEO job categories (e.g., "Technicians" and "Paraprofessionals"), while RIC combines them - Combine persons with marginalized identities under the label of "Minorities" while RIC disaggregates separate groups as often as possible - Classify certain EEO job categories (e.g., "librarians" as "Professionals") differently than RIC (e.g., "librarians" as "Faculty") - Do not contain recommendations from RI Department of Administration to include internal payrolls into reported statistics, while RIC includes and categorizes these employees as "Special monthly/other" - Subscribe to the male/female gender binary, while RIC acknowledges gender identity as existing on a spectrum - Emphasize reporting on protected classes of race, gender identity, disability status, and veteran status, while RIC recommends inclusion of reporting structures for additional groups including sex and gender minorities (SGM) (including LGBTQ+ and transgender communities), religious minorities, and other protected classes and unprotected classes (e.g., non-native English speakers) - RIC relies on voluntary self-identification to collect significant portions of the personnel data pertinent to employees' racial, gender, disability, and veteran identities.
 These disclosures are voluntary and confidential, meaning applicants and employees:

-- Sometimes choose to withhold or only partially disclose their identities, inherently rendering these datasets inconclusive - Self-identify with the understanding that their disclosures will not be made public.
+- Sometimes choose to withhold or only partially disclose their identities, inherently rendering these datasets inconclusive - o Self-identify with the directive that their disclosures should not be made public.

-This conflicts with the production and publication of job group analyses disaggregated by job title; publication of employees' voluntary disclosures would violate confidentiality clauses in each employee contract.
+This conflicts with the production and publication of job group analyses disaggregated by job title; publication of employees' voluntary disclosures would violate RIC's policy and practice of maintaining confidentiality.
 Potential ramifications could include legal repercussions, damaged employee relations, and an undermining of the single most effective data collection method available (in the form of possibly chilling future voluntary disclosures).